|Nutrition Facts (per serving)|

 Note that I'm not going to specify what sort of fresh herbs to use.
 Use whatever you've got.
 Parsley is great.
 Chives, thyme, even fresh mint—all good.

-- 1 medium potato (Russet or other starchy)
+1 medium Russet potato, or other starchy potato

 Peel the celery stalks with a vegetable peeler to remove the long stringy fibers from the outer edge.
 Then cut it into chunks about an inch square.
 Peel the potato and cut it about the same size.